etag/user_documentation/User_Guide_for_ETAG.md

 These two behaviors provide a method to correct data via uploads.
 You can also use the UI to correct them manually.

 If you want to append data, you MUST upload all previous records plus your appended items.
 You can export your existing records if you have misplaced your local files using the blue "Download data" button below your records.
-Use that as a template to upload the corrected (in this case, appended) records for the tag ID (i.e. for the tagged animal).
+Use that as a template to upload the corrected (in this case, appended) records for the tag ID (i.e. for the tagged animal/item).

 #### Tag reads
 Tag reads from 2019 or later Bridge Lab ETAG readers should conform to the ETAG database formatting standards and need no modification.
 Output files from older Bridge lab or third-party readers may not conform to the ETAG database upload standards.
 Please compare your files to the template files or to your exported files, make appropriate formatting changes to a copy of your original data, and upload the revised copies.

 ### Automatically
 You can upload RFID Reads automatically to the ETAG portal using the API.
 Duplicates should not occur because loading occurs real-time.
-Animals and Reader Location files must be uploaded manually before you allow RFID Reads to attempt loading.
+Tagged Data and Reader Data files must be uploaded manually before you allow RFID Reads to attempt loading.

 #### Wired connection
 In development.